Ilkay943/Mit-Real-Time-Bus-Tracker/README.md

 ## How to Run

 First you should clone repository and then open the index.htmk in your browser.
 It will show movement of bus between Mit and Harvard Campuses in Boston.

+## Further Improvments

+With our map token we can apply different cities and different bus stops on this exercise.
+Also we can create a personolized bus tracking website.